harishasan001/DataSciPortfolio/README.md

 Hey!
-I'm Haris Hasan ([LinkedIn](http://www.linkedin.com/in/harishasan001)) and here's a select collection of some of academic and hobby data science projects:
+I'm Haris Hasan ([my LinkedIn](http://www.linkedin.com/in/harishasan001)) and here's a select collection of some of academic and hobby data science projects: